bentobox19/damn-vulnerable-defi-foundry/writeups.md

 ### Solution

+Goals can be summarized as

+* Drain the deposit address `0x9B6fb6`.
+  * Deploy the Gnosis Safe `0x76E2cF` at this chain via replay attack.
+  * Deploy the master copy `0x34CfAC` at this chain via replay attack.
+  * Generate a wallet from a custom contract with the address `0x9B6fb6`.

+* Drain the walletDeployer contract.
+  * Take ownership of the proxy's implementation contract.
+  * Exploit `upgradeToAndCall` to destroy this contract.
+  * Call walletDeployer's `drop` to drain it.

+#### Drain the deposit address 0x9B6fb6.

-The first Task 1 involves draining the funds from the address `0x9B6fb606A9f5789444c17768c6dFCF2f83563801`.
+The first task involves draining the funds from the address `0x9B6fb606A9f5789444c17768c6dFCF2f83563801`.
 The funds were initially transferred to this empty address.
 It is assumed that this address was intended to be a Gnosis Safe wallet that has not yet been deployed.
 The Gnosis Safe Factory, which should be located at `0x76E2cFc1F5Fa8F6a5b3fC4c8F4788F0116861F9B`, is also not deployed.

 The initial step in resolving this issue involves examining the address on Etherscan, we find the deployer, which in etherscan is identified as "Safe: Deployer 3".
 There, in etherscan, there is the raw transaction of the deployment of the factory.
 Pre EIP-155 we could just replay the transaction in other networks, which is what happened at Optimism with Gnosis Safe.